 SBSA's approach to managing compliance risk, including identifying and managing conflicts of interest, is proactive and premised on internationally-accepted principles of risk management.
 Its compliance risk management is a core risk management function and is overseen by the Group chief compliance officer.
 SBSA's compliance framework is based on the principles of effective compliance risk management as outlined in the Banks Act and recommendations from international policy-making bodies.
-SBSA is also subject to, and complies with, the applicable requirements of the Companies Act relating to potential conflicts of interest.
+SBSA is also subject to, and complies with, the applicable requirements of the South African Companies Act, 2008 (the "Companies Act") relating to potential conflicts of interest.
 These requirements include, amongst other things, an obligation on directors to file with the Group company secretary a list of all of their directorships and to declare the nature of any conflict of interest before the relevant matter is considered by the SBSA Board.